Last Update: 5/26/18

 Of course, grocery stores; hotel lobbies; convenience store entrances; restaurant entrances; office building entries; and more try and protect people from falling by doing things like grating surfaces and installing floor mats.

 So, what happens if it was raining outside, there was a floor mat, and you slipped and fell and got hurt, do you have a claim against the business or grocery store for your injuries?
 The answer depends upon the circumstances surrounding the fall because, in part, of the recent change in Florida’s premises liability law.
-In most cases like this fact pattern, you will likely need the help of an experienced Florida injury lawyer to determine if you have a winnable negligence claim for damages given that there was a floor mat in place at the time of the accident.
+In most cases like this, you will likely need to evaluate the condition of the floor mat to determine if you have a winnable negligence claim.

-3 Things to Consider in Floor Mat Falls
+3 Issues To Consider In Floor Mat Caused Slip And Falls

 1. The Type of Mat